thomluther/ha-anker-solix/README.md

 This coupling feature for 1st generation Solarbank devices was [announced in May 2024](https://www.ankersolix.com/de/blogs/balkonkraftwerk-mit-speicher/solarbank-der-ersten-generation-und-solarbank-2-pro-zusammen-fur-mehr-energiekontrolle) and [delivered in Dec 2024](https://www.ankersolix.com/de/blogs/balkonkraftwerk/die-1-generation-der-solarbank-vereint-sich-mit-dem-energiesystem-der-solarbank-2-pro-plus).
 It turns out that Anker implemented just the bare minimum to support such combined systems.
 As users noticed, the power totals and energy statistics for such systems reflect ONLY the SB2 data, but not any SB1 data.
 That means you don't see anymore the SB1 solar power / energy during the day, but the SB1 discharge at night counts as solar power/energy of the SB2 during the night.
 All reported charge or discharge data does not reflect anything of the SB1 devices in the system.
 So the SB1 is pretty much a black box for the Anker home page and the enery statistics, which can also be accessed by system members.
 Furthermore, the SB1 device(s) may have different schedules in combined systems.
 While the SB2 is running in an automatic mode, the SB1 has its own schedule with all known controls for any number of time intervals.
 When the SB2 is switched to manual mode however, it enforces another, minimalistic all day interval schedule to the SB1 devices which is not accessible via the mobile App.
 This schedule has no interval control elements.
 The output preset is the only value for the whole day interval and it is determined by the SB2, depending on its manual plan settings and SOC.
 When adding a SB1 device into a SB2 system, the 'Solarbank 2' will get configured as inverter type for the cascaded SB1 device.
-Therefore the output preset in this minimalistic schedule can also be 0 W for the SB1, without any 0 W output switch installed.
+Therefore the output preset in this minimalistic schedule can also be 0 W for the SB1, however the 0 W output will only be applied if the 0 W output switch accessory is installed between SB1 output and SB2 input.
+Otherwise the SB1 will still bypass a minimum of 100 W typically.
 To prevent any SB1 schedule modifications while the enforced schedule is active, the integration will make all affected control entities unavailable to prevent user changes.
 Therefore you may see unavailable controls in cascaded SB1 devices that cannot be modified any longer, otherwise this may screw up the presented values and schedule settings, which would always be applied to the real SB1 schedule, even if inactive.
 To present correct total values for the combined system, the Api library corrects also the solarbank totals in the Api system info response based on proper accumulation of individual solarbank device values:
   - Total solar power: SB1 device(s) solar power + SB2 device solar power - SB1 device(s) output power
   - Total output power: Remains SB2 device output power